 2. Spatial and temporal integration of all N forms and sources

 78. Spatial and temporal integration in N management relates to combining all N forms, N sources and N emissions within a certain area and timescale in the management plan.
 Partial forms of this type of integration are contained in the Gothenburg Protocol; for example, most NOx and NH3 sources have been included, but NOx emissions from agricultural soils, (semi-) natural NOx and NH3 sources, N2O emissions to air and N leaching to waters are, as yet, not included when assessing compliance with emission reduction commitments.
-Similarly, in the European Union Nitrates Directive, all N sources in agriculture have to be considered for reducing NO3 leaching to waters, but NH3 and N2O emissions to air are not addressed explicitly.
+Similarly, in the European Union Nitrates Directive, all N sources in agriculture have to be considered for reducing NO3⁻ leaching to waters, but NH3 and N2O emissions to air are not addressed explicitly.
 The European Union Birds Directive and Habitats Directive require all N forms, N sources and N emissions to be addressed in so far as they are factors influencing the ecological requirements of protected habitats and species.
 The emission of gaseous N2 through denitrification is not directly considered in any of these policies.
 Although emission of gaseous N2 does not lead directly to adverse environmental effects, its release can be considered as a waste of the energy used to produce Nr, as well as a lost resource of useful nitrogen, indicating the need for N2 emissions to also be addressed.
 These issues were recently raised in United Nations Environment Assembly resolution 4/14 on sustainable nitrogen management (see UNEP/EA.4/Res.14) and its follow-up in the Colombo Declaration (UNEP, 2019).

-79. Conceptually, the N cascade model (Galloway and others, 2003; 2004) is a good example of spatial integration operating over different timescales, but this model has yet to be made operational for management actions.
+79. Conceptually, the N cascade model (Galloway and others, 2003, 2004) is a good example of spatial integration operating over different timescales, but this model has yet to be made operational for management actions.
 The N cascade is a conceptual model for analysing cause and effect integration, especially when cost-benefit analyses are included.

 3. Multiple nutrients and pollutants